LokaHQ/deepseek-distilled-on-bedrock-custom/README.md

 #### Steps

-1. **Download the model**: The first step is to download the model you want to deploy (in our case the [DeepSeek R1 Distill Llama 8B model](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B)) from HuggingFace on our local machine or directly on a SageMaker Notebook.
+1. **Download the model**: The first step is to download the model you want to deploy (in our case the [DeepSeek R1 Distill Llama 8B model](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B) or [DeepSeek R1 Distill Llama 70B model](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-70B)) from HuggingFace on our local machine or directly on a SageMaker Notebook.

    ![deepseek_hf](https://github.com/user-attachments/assets/8907aa32-d7b8-47ef-8b75-f52d1d1a6b6d)
    **The model card for the DeepSeek R1 Distill Llama 8B model on HuggingFace**